jaycollett/FaceSorter/README.md

 ## Version Information

 FaceSorter has been reorganized into a modular package structure for better maintainability, readability, and extensibility.
-The current version includes improvements to the logging system, statistics tracking, and Docker configuration.
+The current version includes improvements to the logging system (single log file approach), statistics tracking, and Docker configuration with a consistent `/data` directory structure for all paths.